 WordPress allows you to create custom layouts for all of your pages.
 These custom layouts are called templates.

-For example, if you have a webdesign blog, you can create a custom template that will put the PHP logo on every page about PHP.
+For example, if you have a web design blog, you can create a custom template that will put the PHP logo on every page about PHP.

 Some themes come with many templates already created, but creating your own is a very simple process.

-Step 1: Locate your theme's existing pages
+Step #1: Locate your theme’s existing pages

-- Locate page.php.
+- Locate the page.php file.

-- Open it with a script editor.
+- Open it either with a text editor or, preferably, with a code editor.

-Step 2: Insert name code
+Step #2: Insert name code

-Template Name: My-New-Page-Template
+/* Template Name: My-New-Page-Template */

-This code is what tells WordPress that this is a template file.
-We've used an existing page as a starter so we wouldn't need to write all the code from scratch.
 You can do that if you are creating a very custom page.
-Without this code, WordPress will treat this php file like a default template if it's in the template's directory.
+Without this code, WordPress will treat this PHP file as a default template if it’s in the template’s directory.
 This will cause you lots of problems.
-Be sure to have this code at the top of any page template
+Be sure to have this code at the top of any page template.

-Step 3: Save your new file
+Step #3: Save your new file

 You can name this new file almost anything you want, but there are some names that are reserved by WordPress for special purposes.
 I've included a list of those files in the notes at the end of the tutorial.

-Step 5: Add a custom logo
+Step #4: Add a custom logo

 - Open the file.